 Needing to win to keep pace with surprise leaders Leicester in the title race, Spurs produced a blistering six-minute spell in the second half to thrash their top-four chasing visitors at White Hart Lane and secure a first home victory over Manchester United since 2001.

-Teenager Dele Alli scored the opener when he slotted home for his eighth goal of the season, before Toby Alderweireld’s header swiftly doubled Tottenham’s advantage.
+Dele Alli scored the opener as the teenager slotted home his eighth goal of the season, before Toby Alderweireld’s header swiftly doubled Tottenham’s advantage.